Arturo Alfonso Schomburg: Career

 In 1896, Schomburg began teaching Spanish in New York.
 From 1901 to 1906 Schomburg was employed as messenger and clerk in the law firm of Pryor, Mellis and Harris, New York City.
 In 1906, he began working for the Bankers Trust Company.
 Later, he became a supervisor of the Caribbean and Latin American Mail Section, and held that until he left in 1929.

 While supporting himself and his family, Schomburg began his intellectual work of writing about Caribbean and African-American history.
 His first known article, "Is Hayti Decadent?", was published in 1904 in The Unique Advertiser.
 In 1909 he wrote Placido, a Cuban Martyr, a short pamphlet about the poet and independence fighter Gabriel de la Concepción Valdés.
+In the 1910 US Census, he is recorded as a printer working in a shop and living at 205 West 115th Street in Harlem, New York City.

 The Negro Society for Historical Research

 In 1911, Schomburg co-founded with John Edward Bruce the Negro Society for Historical Research, to create an institute to support scholarly efforts.
 For the first time, it brought together African, West Indian, and Afro-American scholars.
 In 1914, Schomburg joined the exclusive American Negro Academy, becoming, from 1920 to 1928, the fifth and last President of the organization.
-Founded in Washington, DC in 1897, this first major African American learned society brought together scholars, editors, and activists to refute racist scholarship, promote black claims to individual, social, and political equality, and publish the history and sociology of African American life.
+Founded in Washington, D.C., in 1897, this first major African American learned society brought together scholars, editors, and activists to refute racist scholarship, promote Black claims to individual, social, and political equality, and publish the history and sociology of African American life.

 This was a period of the founding of societies to encourage scholarship in African-American history.
 In 1915, Dr. Carter G. Woodson co-founded the Association for the Study of Negro Life and History (now called the Association for the Study of African American Life and History) and began publishing the Journal of Negro History.